 Download the Program Handbook here.
 This is the document of record.

 Download a document for planning out the course requirements for majoring in Psychology here.

-Prior to Moderation in psychology, students are required to complete the following courses with a grade of C or higher: Introduction to Psychological Science (Psychology 141) preferably in the first year (although a score of 5 on the AP Psychology exam fulfills the requirement); a sophomore sequence of Statistics for Psychology (Psychology 203) in the fall and Research Methods in Psychology (Psychology 204) in the spring; and at least two additional 200-level courses in psychology.
-Students who have completed Research Methods at the time of Moderation must have received a grade of C- or higher in 141 for it to count for the major and a grade of C or higher in Statistics , Research Methods, and other 200-level classes.
-(For students enrolled in Research Methods during the semester in which they sit for moderation, moderation decisions made before the end of the semester are contingent on a final grade of C or higher.
+Prior to Moderation, students entering the College are required to complete the following: Introduction to Psychological Science (Psychology 141) preferably in the first year (a score of 5 on the AP Psychology exam fulfills the requirement); a sophomore sequence of Statistics for Psychology (Psychology 203) in the fall and Research Methods in Psychology (Psychology 204) in the spring; and at least two additional 200-level courses in psychology.
+Students must earn a grade of C- or higher in 141 for it to count for the major and a grade of C or higher in Statistics , Research Methods, and other 200-level classes.
+(For students enrolled in Research Methods during the semester in which they sit for moderation, moderation decisions made before the end of the semester are contingent on a final grade of C or higher).

-Psychology students must complete the following requirements to graduate: A total of four 200-level courses in psychology (excluding 203 and 204); one course in biology, chemistry, computer science, mathematics, or physics (this excludes Biostatistics, if this was taken in lieu of Psychology 203, and Foundations in Mind, Brain and Behavior, Computer Science 131); two 300-level courses following Moderation, at least one of which must be completed before beginning the Senior Project; and the Senior Project.
+Psychology students must complete the following requirements to graduate: A total of four 200-level courses in psychology (excluding 203 and 204); one four-credit course in biology, chemistry, computer science, mathematics, or physics (this excludes AP or IB classes, as well as Biostatistics, and courses listed primarily in Mind, Brain and Behavior); two 300-level courses following Moderation, at least one of which must be completed before beginning the Senior Project; and the Senior Project.
 No more than a single 300-level course may be taken per semester, and taking these 300-levels with two different faculty members is strongly encouraged.
 At least one 200-level course must be completed from each of the following course clusters: